sidneyshafer/complete-react-guide/readme.md

->Complete guide to building applications with React.
+>Complete guide to building applications in React.

 # Table of Contents
 * [Base React App](#base-react-app)